Taunton Green Historic District

 The Taunton Green Historic District encompasses the core area of the historic 19th-century commercial downtown business district of Taunton, Massachusetts.
-It is centered on the town green, laid out in the 1740s, and now stands at the intersection of U.S. Route 44 and State routes 140 and 138.
+It is centered on the town green, laid out in the 1740s, which now serves at the intersection between U.S. Route 44, Massachusetts Route 140, and Route 138.
 The district was listed on the National Register of Historic Places in 1985.

 History

 The early commercial center of the city of Taunton was southeast of the present center, at the confluence of the Taunton and Mill Rivers.
 In the 18th century early industry in the form of sawmills and gristmills developed on the Mill River.
 The Taunton Green was given to the town in 1743 as a militia training ground, and it is also where an early meetinghouse was built.
 Originally 88 acre in size, it is now much reduced by the surrounding development.
 Early commercial buildings were mostly of wood-frame construction, of which a few survive.

 Taunton Green has historically the gathering place for troops headed to war.
 Monuments stand on the Green to honor soldiers of all the wars in which local citizens have participated.

 "Tauntonians" gathered on the Green on October 21, 1774, to raise the Taunton Flag with its distinctive "Liberty and Union" motto.
 The flag was hoisted on a 112-foot liberty pole in defiance of King George III.
 The flag flies on the Green to the present day.

 A fire in 1859 destroyed many buildings east of the green, and inaugurated more significant growth of brick buildings in the following decades.

 Since 1914 the Green has been the site of the city's annual holiday light display which attracts visitors from throughout the area, giving Taunton the nickname of "The Christmas City."

 In July 2004, the historic Templar's Hall (c.
 1850) and Cohannet Block (1870) (commonly referred to as the Seeley Building) located on the corner of Taunton Green and Weir Street were destroyed by an arsonist.